-HOT-MIX ASPHALT SURFACE REMOVAL DECK
+HOT-MIX ASPHALT SURFACE REMOVAL (DECK)

-This work shall consist of the removal and satisfactory disposal of the existing bridge wearing surface and waterproofing membrane at the locations shown on the plans or as directed by the Engineer, and shall be done in accordance with the applicable portions of Section 440 of the Standard Specifications.
+Description: This work shall consist of the removal and satisfactory disposal of the existing bridge wearing surface and waterproofing membrane at the locations shown on the plans or as directed by the Engineer, and shall be done in accordance with the applicable portions of Section 440 of the Standard Specifications.

-This work will be paid for at the contract unit price per square yard for HOT-MIX ASPHALT SURFACE REMOVAL (DECK).
+Basis of Payment: This work will be paid for at the contract unit price per square yard (Square meter) for HOT-MIX ASPHALT SURFACE REMOVAL (DECK).